Osheah/PFORCS-problem-sheet/README.md

 # Repository Structure
+* .gitignore - standard python git ignore file - see below
+* LICENCE - standard Apache License version 2.0 January 2004 - no reason for picking this one
+* README.md - the readme file that you are reading now.
+* bitcoin.py - see task 3 below
+* bmi.py - see task 2 below
+* collatz.py - see task 4 below
+* errors.py - see task 10 below
+* es.py - see task 6 below
+* es.txt - see task 6 below
+* extra.py - see task 7 below
+* extract-url.py see task 7 below
+* mobydick.txt see task 6 below
+* plotttask.jpg - see task 8 below
+* plottask.py - see task 8 below
+* sessions.py - see task 9 below
+* squareroot.py - see task 5 below
+* urlOutput.json - see task 7 below
+* urlOutput.txt  - see task 7 below

+### .gitignore
-The gitignore file is the basic python one which ignores .git files, python system files and other checkpoints.
+This .gitignore file is the basic python one which ignores .git files, python system files and other file types.
 The standard python [.gitignore](https://github.com/Osheah/PFORCS-problem-sheet/blob/main/.gitignore) files was used in the repository.

-## Semester 1
+## Semester 1 Tasks

 ## Topic 1 Setup of the environment
 ### Task 1